 However, within our current health care system, traditional primary care has missed the mark due to, in Melina’s words, “Misaligned payment incentives, lack of behavioral health integration, and lack of appropriate referrals – to potentially inappropriate testing, but also to specialists who drive up costs – and compromise both the effectiveness of care and patient satisfaction.”

-Enter Advanced Primary Care, sometimes referred to as High-Value Primary Care, an elevated standard of primary care that’s measured by improved health outcomes for patients, lowered total health spend for employers and employees, and achievement towards higher levels of patient satisfaction and activation.
+Enter Advanced Primary Care, an elevated standard of primary care that’s measured by improved health outcomes for patients, lowered total health spend for employers and employees, and achievement towards higher levels of patient satisfaction and activation.

 Through our research over the past year-and-a-half, speaking with brokers, consultants , our employers, and the National Alliance of Healthcare Purchaser Coalitions – the broad umbrella organization of all coalitions in the country We have identified the key characteristics of Advanced Primary Care.”
 Those nine characteristics are outlined below: